 If you have your necessities like food and utilities covered, consider starting an emergency fund (or boosting your current fund).
 Whether you deposit your stimulus money (or at least part of it) into a savings or money market account, you won’t regret it.
 From an unexpected healthcare expense or a broken appliance, you’ll be happy to have even the tiniest savings cushion in these situations.
 Check out some of the best savings accounts from Nerdwallet.

 4. Use it at the grocery store

-As more states begin to re-open and shelter-in-place restrictions are lifted, it’s tempting to head to your favorite local restaurant.
-The Bureau of Labor Statistics reports that the average American spends $3,459 on dining out a year.
+The Bureau of Labor Statistics reports that the average American spends $3,459 a year on dining out.
+As more states have lifted coronavirus restrictions, it’s tempting to head to your favorite local restaurant.
 Instead of spending your money at bars and restaurants, head to your local grocery store for serious money savings.